Gruntfuggly/todo-tree/README.md

 ## Highlighting

 Highlighting tags is configurable.
 Use `defaultHighlight` to set up highlights for all tags.
 If you need to configure individual tags differently, use `customHighlight`.
-If settings are not specified in `customHighlight`, the value from `defautHighlight` is used.
+If settings are not specified in `customHighlight`, the value from `defaultHighlight` is used.
 If a setting is not specified in `defaultHighlight` then the older, deprecated `icon`, `iconColour` and `iconColours` settings are used.

-Both `defaultHighlight` and `customHighlight` allow for the following setings:
+Both `defaultHighlight` and `customHighlight` allow for the following settings:

 `foreground` - used to set the colour of the icon in the tree view, the foreground colour of the highlight in the editor and the marker in the ruler.